trapexit/mergerfs/README.md

 #### Can drives be written to directly?
 Outside of mergerfs while pooled?

 Yes.
 It will be represented immediately in the pool as the policies would describe.

+#### Why do I get an "out of space" error even though the system says there's lots of space left?

+Please reread the sections above about policies, path preserving, and the **moveonenospc** option.
+If the policy is path preserving and a drive is almost full and the drive the policy would pick then the writing of the file may fill the drive and receive ENOSPC errors.
+That is expected with those settings.
+If you don't want that: enable **moveonenospc** and don't use a path preserving policy.

 #### It's mentioned that there are some security issues with mhddfs.
 What are they?
 How does mergerfs address them?